Kenya AA Coffee - Kenya Coffee

 Processing: Washed Process

 Roast: Medium/Light Roast

 - Drying: Sun Dry Process

 - Farm: Nyeri Hill Estate

-- Similar Products: Kenya AA is also available in Decaf Coffee.
+- Similar Products: Available as a Kenya Decaf Coffee.

 - Single Origin Coffee

 Kenya Coffee AA is known as one of the finest coffees available in the world and has a dense history filled with even richer flavors.
 Kenyan coffee is grown on plateaus that soar up to 4900-6800 feet above sea level, where plants enjoy excellent weather conditions conducive to the production of fruit that produces a bright, acidic flavor.
 The mountainous East African terrain of Kenya is made up of volcanic, loamy soil with a distinct red appearance.
 The richness of the soil in these areas provides fertile ground for the cultivation of excellent coffee.
 Approximately 2 million bags are produced each year from the coffee plantations dotted around the now extinct Mount Kenya.
 The combination of topology, mild climate, bright, tropical sunshine, and seasonal rains produce exceptional coffee that is unique to the region.